meliao/osdc_support/pdc.rst

 In order to keep the PDC a secure and compliant work environment, additional steps need to be taken anytime you want to connect to an outside resource.
-See the :ref:`whitelist <whitelist>` for a full list of currently whitelisted external sites.
+See the :ref:`whitelist <whitelist>` for a full list of currently available external sites.

 Working with the PDC Proxy Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to update or install packages or to access external resources with tools like wget or curl you'll need to work with our proxy server.
-You'll need to take these steps every time you need to access external resources or install or update packages.
+In order to update or install packages or to access external resources with tools like wget or curl you'll need to work with a proxy server.
+You'll need to take these steps every time you want to access external resources or install or update packages.

 * Login to your VM
 * Run ``export http_proxy=http://cloud-proxy:3128; export https_proxy=http://cloud-proxy:3128;``
-* Access External Sources
+* Access external sources
 * Once completed, run:  ``unset http_proxy; unset https_proxy``

 ..  warning::